-- Chipped paint on a deck
+- Chipped paint

 What is a hail deductible?

-As an example: If HO-3's property coverage is $250,000 and you have a 2% hail deductible on your policy, you would have to pay $5,000 on a hail damage claim for your roof before your home insurer covered the remainder up to your coverage limit.
+For example, if your HO-3's property coverage is $250,000 and you have a 2% hail deductible on your policy, you would have to pay $5,000 on a hail damage claim for your roof before your home insurer covered the remainder up to your coverage limit.

-Filing a claim for hail damage
+How do I file a claim for hail damage to my roof?

 - Your roof

-- Every side of the house
+- All the siding of the house

-- Every window and its frame
+- Every window and frame

 Take these photos and keep them with your other home insurance files and documents.
-Some home insurers even have a database linked to their website where you can upload "before" pictures for storage.
+Some insurers even have a database linked to their website where you can upload "before" pictures for storage.

 Assess the damage

-Decide if a claim is worth it
+Is a claim worth it?

-Dispute the settlement
+If needed, dispute the settlement